 I was recently asked what could be used as a brown sugar substitute.
 Because of this request and my long overdue task of adding additions to my substitutions category, I’ve decided to address this in depth.
 If you’re looking for a brown sugar that is refined, slightly refined, or unrefined, I list and explain the different varieties below, as well as provide a recipe for a brown sugar substitute.
-I hope this helps you when you’re in a pinch, as well as enlightens you on the their manufacturing process and health benefits.
+I hope this helps you when you’re in a pinch, as well as enlightens you on the manufacturing process and health benefits.

 Light vs. Dark Brown Sugar